Away With The Steiners

 There are maddening crowds and traffic in the big cities, mountain switchbacks (looking at you, Abha) and dark desert highways that stretch for literally miles on end.

-But in actual fact road conditions are fairly good and when we rented a car and drove in Saudi Arabia (ok, Gavin drove) this year we had a great experience and found it an economical way to get from one side of the country to (almost literally) the other.
+But in actual fact road conditions are fairly good.
+When we rented a car and drove in Saudi Arabia (ok, Gavin drove) we had a great experience.
+We found it an economical way to get from one side of the country to (almost literally) the other.

 Signs for the roads TO Meccah and the ring road AROUND.